rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description

-<p>Returns true if the application is running on a platform emulator.</p>
+Returns true if the application is running on a platform emulator.
 ####Access